iqm-finland/KQCircuits/docs/developer/standalone.rst

 There is an example Jupyter notebook `KQCircuits-Examples/notebooks/viewer.ipynb <https://github.com/iqm-finland/KQCircuits-Examples/blob/main/notebooks/viewer.ipynb>`__ in the notebooks folder, which shows how to create and visualize KQCircuits elements with the standalone KLayout module.
-Run it like:
+With `jupyter <https://pypi.org/project/jupyter/>`__ installed in your environment, run it with:

 .. code-block:: console